aspose-omr/Aspose.OMR-Documentation/net/developer-reference/generate-template/saving/_index.md

 ## Iterating through pages

-[GenerationResult](https://reference.aspose.com/omr/net/aspose.omr.generation/generationresult) object returned by [`GenerateTemplate` or `GenerateJSONTemplate` methods](/omr/net/generate-template/) also contains a collection of all generated printable pages (as `System.Drawing.Bitmap` objects).
+[GenerationResult](https://reference.aspose.com/omr/net/aspose.omr.generation/generationresult) object returned by [`Generate` method](/omr/net/generate-template/) also contains a collection of all generated printable pages (as `System.Drawing.Bitmap` objects).
 You can manually iterate through this list and save the pages in [different formats](/omr/net/supported-file-formats/) if necessary.

 ### Example